Jesmv/martian-robots/README.md

 docker run -ti --rm -v YOUR_DATA_FOLDER:/data martian_robots /data/robots.txt
 ```

 ## Run tests

 I used XUnit test from .NET framework.

-To run the tests, make sure you are in the `Robots.Test` folder, then execute the command:
+To run the tests, make sure you are in the `Robots.Tests` folder, then execute the command:
 ```
 dotnet test
 ```